What to do if…

 Short answer

-Pause any work-related outreach to their clients or staff, preserve your records, and get UK employment law advice before you respond.
+Pause any business-related contact with their clients or staff, preserve everything, and get UK employment law advice before you respond.

 Do not do these things

-• Do not ignore it if it mentions court, an injunction, or gives a deadline.
+- Do not ignore it if it mentions court, an injunction, undertakings, or gives a short deadline.

-• Do not delete messages, call logs, LinkedIn DMs, emails, or documents (even if you regret them).
+- Do not delete messages, call logs, LinkedIn messages, emails, files, or documents.

-• Do not use any old employer contact lists, CRM exports, or downloaded work files “just to check something”.
+- Do not use old employer contact lists, CRM exports, pricing, templates, or downloaded work files.

 What to do now

-1. Pause the highest-risk behaviour (without isolating yourself).
-Stop any proactive, business-related contact with former clients/customers or colleagues (sales, recruitment, “we’re hiring”, moving accounts).
-If you must message someone for genuinely personal reasons, keep it strictly personal and avoid any work/business talk.
+- Pause the highest-risk contact.
+Stop any proactive, business-related contact with former clients, customers, suppliers, or colleagues, including sales messages, recruitment messages, account-moving messages, and “we are hiring” messages.
+If you must contact someone for a genuinely personal reason, keep it strictly personal and avoid work or business talk.

-7. If you must respond before you get advice, send only a holding reply.
-Confirm receipt, say you are taking advice, and ask them to specify (a) the exact clauses relied on, and (b) the specific contacts/communications complained of.
-Do not provide your full narrative or documents yet.
+- If you must respond before advice, send only a holding reply.
+Confirm receipt, say you are taking advice, and ask them to specify the exact clauses relied on and the specific contacts or communications complained of.
+Add that you are not accepting their allegations or agreeing to any new restrictions at this stage.

 What can wait

-• You do not need to negotiate, sign undertakings, or accept restrictions beyond what you already agreed to.
+- You do not need to negotiate, sign undertakings, or accept restrictions beyond anything you have already agreed to.

-• You do not need to contact every client/colleague to “correct the record”.
+- You do not need to contact every client or colleague to correct the record.

-• You do not need to make big career decisions (quitting a new job, abandoning plans) until you understand the real risk.
+- You do not need to quit a new job, abandon work plans, or make a major career decision before you understand the real risk.

 Important reassurance

-A legal-sounding letter can feel like you’re already in trouble, but many are written to stop activity quickly and put pressure on you.
+A legal-sounding letter can feel like you are already in trouble, but many letters are written to stop activity quickly and create pressure.
 Slowing down, preserving records, and getting advice before you speak is a strong and normal response.

 Scope note